temporalio/documentation/docs/application-development-guide.md

 All Activity results must be serializable.

-There is no explicit limit to the amount of data that can be returned by an Activity, but keep in mind that all return values are recorded in a [Workflow Execution Event History](/docs/workflows/#event-history)
+There is no explicit limit to the amount of data that can be returned by an Activity, but keep in mind that all return values are recorded in a [Workflow Execution Event History](/workflows/#event-history)

 <Tabs
 defaultValue="go"
 groupId="site-lang"
-values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'Typescript', value: 'typescript'},]}>
+values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'TypeScript', value: 'typescript'},]}>

 <TabItem value="go">